This is a good game for outdoors.

 Give the students their ears.

-When their ears are on their head they are a wolf.
+When their ears are on their head they are a coyote.

 To be a rabbit, students turn one of the ears down, floppy bunny ear-style.